 ADDRESSING MATERNAL DEPRESSION

-Postpartum depression is the most under-diagnosed condition in pregnant women and new mothers.
-CHDI is working to help pediatric primary care providers effectively identify and address maternal depression.
+CHDI worked for several years to help pediatric primary care providers effectively identify and address maternal depression.

 CHDI released the IMPACT publication, Addressing Maternal Mental Health in the Pediatric Medical Home in November 2014.
 The report includes: